openwisp/ansible-openwisp2/README.md

 to perform the automatic installation.

-Alternatively, you can read on to learn how to install *VirtualBox* and run *ansible-openwisp2* manually, this is useful if you need to test advanced customisations of *OpenWISP*.
+Alternatively, you can read on to learn how to install *VirtualBox* and run *ansible-openwisp2* manually, this is useful if you wish to test advanced customisations of *OpenWISP*.

 ### Installing Debian 9 on VirtualBox